bbc/tams/docs/adr/0031-flow-image-support.md

 ---
 status: "draft"
 ---
-# Ability to bulk create flow segments
+# Add support for new flow type to support still images

 ## Context and Problem Statement